 Or, Skip All That and Leave It Up to Someone Else

 Cooking in camp can be extremely rewarding and fairly easy, but if you want great meals in the wilderness without being bothered by any of the work, just go glamping.
 There are numerous companies ready to ensconce you in luxury while also bringing you back to nature, and feeding you really well to boot.
 Check out The Outbound Collective’s The Pursuit Series, for instance.
 They provide pretty much everything you could want and then some, from fine food and drink to music, fun activities, helpful lessons and classes, and lovely accommodations (though you can also bring your own tent if you prefer to sleep a little rougher).
-Their next session happens in Northern California on August 10-12, 2018.
+Their most recent session happened in Northern California on August 10-12, 2018.
 And National Geographic has a round-up of other luxury camping outfitters if your interest is piqued…

 Related Video: How to Make Hobo Potatoes in Foil Packs